wp-plugins/leaguemanager/readme.txt

 * TO-DO - Updating the translation code to remove the deprecated code has broken some translations due to a change in how WordPress handles multiple options.
 The translations files need some attention, so do the sport files...
 * Coming soon - Players, pagination for leagues, teams, matches, and players.
 New admin dashboard.
 New sport files.

+= 3.9.1.1 =
+* NEW: load custom templates from child themes
+* BUGFIX: some fixes in championship mode

 = 3.9.1 =
 * NEW: new template to show individual racer standings table
 * CHANGE: changed fields for racing results (points and time)